forge42dev/Remix-Dev-Tools/README.md

 ## What's new?

+## v3.5.0
+- Vite plugin for Remix Vite support!
+- You can now ALT + A to open up dev tools as a shortcut
+- Reorganization of server information in the active page tab
+- Server information now shows you more information like request/response headers and request body

 ## v3.3.0
 - HMR speed-up > HMR is now a lot faster due to the fact the package doesn't use lucide-react which was slowing down HMR on certain machines
 - Errors tab > you can now see the HTML nesting errors that you might have on your page and open the files directly in VS code.
 This